eHealthAfrica/aether/README.md

 ## Development

-All development should be done within the container
+All development should be tested within the container, but developed in the host folder.
+Read the `docker-compose.yml` file to see how it's mounted.
 ```
 $ sudo docker-compose run core bash
 root@localhost:/#